hazelcast/hazelcast-nodejs-client/README.md

 return HazelcastClient.newHazelcastClient(cfg);
 ```

-Refer to `ClientConfig` class documentation at [Hazelcast Node.js Client API Docs](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs) for details.
+See the `ClientConfig` class documentation at [Hazelcast Node.js Client API Docs](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs) for details.

 ### 3.1.2.
 Declarative Configuration (JSON)

 If the client is not supplied with a programmatic configuration at the time of initialization, it will look for a configuration file named `hazelcast-client.json`.
 If this file exists, then the configuration is loaded from it.
 Otherwise, the client will start with the default configuration.
-The following are the places that the client looks for a `hazelcast-client.json` in order:
+The following are the places that the client looks for a `hazelcast-client.json` in the given order:

 1. Environment variable: The client first looks for the environment variable `HAZELCAST_CLIENT_CONFIG`.
 If it exists,
 the client looks for the configuration file in the specified location.